Probing supermassive black hole scalarization with Pulsar Timing Arrays: Results

 \twocolumngrid

-Should the peak in the $\log_{10}\lambda_9$ posterior be confirmed, it would still be essential to rule out alternative explanations, such as strong eccentricity or significant dynamical friction, before interpreting it as evidence for EsGB gravity.
-As discussed earlier, these effects are largely degenerate.
+Should the peak in the $\log_{10}\lambda_9$ posterior be confirmed, it would still be essential to rule out alternative explanations, such as strong eccentricity or significant interaction with the environment, before interpreting it as evidence for EsGB gravity.
+As discussed earlier, while these effects present characteristic distinguishable signatures, they may be degenerate to some extent when considering a realistic SMBHB population.
 Future measurements may help break this degeneracy and clarify the origin of the observed features.